Apodini/swift-log-elk/README.md

 ### **swift-log-elk is a logging backend library for Apple's swift-log**

 The swift-log-elk library provides a logging backend for Apple's [apple/swift-log](https://github.com/apple/swift-log/) package (which basically just defines a logging API).
 The log entries are properly formatted, cached, and then uploaded via HTTP/HTTPS to [elastic/logstash](https://github.com/elastic/logstash), which allows for further processing in its pipeline.
-The logs can then be stored in ElasticSearch [elastic/elasticsearch](https://github.com/elastic/elasticsearch) and visualized in [elastic/kibana](https://github.com/elastic/kibana).
+The logs can then be stored in [elastic/elasticsearch](https://github.com/elastic/elasticsearch) and visualized in [elastic/kibana](https://github.com/elastic/kibana).

 ## Features
 - Written completly in Swift